Kaanchi Thalaivan: Cast

+Production

+Mahendran worked as an assistant director for this film.
+Bajjaiah, an Andhra Pradesh-based police officer was chosen for a wrestling scene as Ramachandran's opponent because of his tall height and numerous wrestling medals.
+Ramachandran, also a skilled wrestler in real life, lifted Bajjaiah above his head and threw him down, which Bajjaiah remarked was the first time that ever happened to him.

 Soundtrack

 The music was composed by K. V. Mahadevan.

-Lyrics were by K. D. Santhanam, M. Karunanidhi and Alangudi Somu.
+Reception

+Kalki praised the performances of star cast, Karunanidhi's dialogues but felt the makers who handled famous historical characters could have invented a new story in a way that would give respect to femininity and masculinity, and pride to swords and shoulders and concluded it is regrettable that Kanchi Thalaivan has nothing to boast about as a fantasy screenplay based on a heroic struggle from the historical era with many historical references.

 Controversies

-The censor board objected to the title Kaanchi Thalaivan as politician C. N. Annadurai was, coincidentally, also known as such, and demanded to change the title, but the producers refused.
+The censor board objected to the title Kaanchi Thalaivan as it was also a sobriquet for C. N. Annadurai, then general secretary of the Dravida Munnetra Kazhagam (DMK).
+But the producers refused to change the title.
 Nonetheless, as noted by historian R. L. Hardgrave, the board "so badly mangled the film that it was a financial failure".
 The film also courted controversy by portraying the Chalukya king as a buffoon and featured a scene of the Tamil king trampling upon the flag of the Chalukyas.
 This led to massive protests in Bangalore under the leadership of Kannada activist Ma Ramamurthy culminating into the need for the Kannada flag.